-The cumulative net loss from our inception through December 31, 2023 was approximately \$172 million.
-Net cash used in operations was \$13.7 million for the year ended December 31, 2023.
+The cumulative net loss from our inception through December 31, 2024 was approximately \$191.4 million.
+Net cash used in operations was \$9.0 million for the year ended December 31, 2024.
 Since our inception, we have financed our operations principally from the sale of equity securities and the issuance of notes payable.
-At December 31, 2023, we had cash and cash equivalent balances aggregating \$23.1 million, resulting primarily from a 2021 public offering and note issuances pursuant to the 2020 Financing Transaction as discussed in Note 7 to the consolidated financial statements included elsewhere in this Annual Report.
-We also completed a public common stock offering in March 2024 providing net proceeds of approximately \$14.0 million.
+At December 31, 2024, we had cash and cash equivalent balances aggregating \$20.1 million, resulting primarily from a 2024 public offering and note issuances pursuant to the 2020 Financing Transaction as discussed in Note 7 to the consolidated financial statements included elsewhere in this Annual Report.
+On November 7, 2024, we entered into an At-The-Market Equity Offering Sales Agreement to sell shares of our common stock having aggregate sales proceeds of up to \$50 million.